ricketytoc/tp/docs/UserGuide.md

 * The prefix specifies the attribute to be sorted with.
 * Exactly one of the prefix must be specified.
-* Refer to the [Prefix Summary](#prefix-summary) for help on the mapping of the attribute and prefix
+* Refer to the [Prefix Summary](#prefix-summary) for help on the mapping of the attribute and prefix.
 * Attributes are sorted by lexicographical order.
 For example, "Alice" comes before "Bob", and "100" comes before "200".